Srinunaik000/Location-Tracker/README.md

 1. Install Ngrok
 If you haven't already:

-bash
-Copy
-Edit
 # For Linux/Mac
 brew install ngrok

 # Or download manually from:
 https://ngrok.com/download

 2. Authenticate Ngrok (only once)

 Sign up at ngrok.com, then:

-bash
-Copy
-Edit
 ngrok config add-authtoken <your_token>

-3. Run the server (Ngrok launches automatically) bash
+3. Run the server (Ngrok launches automatically) python server.py
-Copy
-Edit
-python server.py

 Ngrok will print a public HTTPS URL like:

-less
-Copy
-Edit
 [+] Public URL: https://abc123.ngrok.io
 [+] Map Dashboard: https://abc123.ngrok.io/map

 🔗 Usage
 Send the Ngrok URL (e.g., https://abc123.ngrok.io) to your test target (they must give permission).